 - Job Postings: Rather than having multiple spreadsheets for each job opening, with ATS, you can create and update job openings and view all of them in a single place

-- Sharing the Postings: You can share the listings on LinkedIn, Facebook and other platforms and make it easier for applicants to fill application forms through custom integrations
+- Sharing the Postings: You can share the listings on LinkedIn , Facebook, and other platforms and make it easier for applicants to fill out application forms through custom integrations

 - Applying for the Job: Through cloud-based ATS platforms, candidates can apply from anywhere.
 This is especially useful because about 90% of applicants apply via mobile.
 If there is a walk-in, ATS helps upload information about walk-in candidates too.

-- Tracking: As all the applications are uploaded on ATS, recruiters can share the relevant resumes to their team members and decide upon the candidates to be interviewed.
+- Tracking: As all the applications are uploaded on ATS, recruiters can share the relevant resumes with their team members and decide upon the candidates to be interviewed.

 - Scan candidate profiles to search for candidates using different criteria like age, qualification, experience, degree, college, school education, etc.

-- Sort, filter and efficiently organize resumes so that there is no need for manual creation of electronic folders and files
+- Sort, filter, and efficiently organize resumes so that there is no need for the manual creation of electronic folders and files

-- Post job requirements and updates the candidate requirements.
+- Post job requirements and update the candidate requirements.

 - Collaborate data from various sources like emails, social media, storage devices, etc.